michael-zucchetta/bauta/Readme.md

 # Bauta
-[Bauta](https://en.wikipedia.org/wiki/Carnival_of_Venice#Bauta) is an easy-to-use toolset and python library to build image segmentation systems.
-Its main aim is productivity and end-to-end capabilities.
+[Bauta](https://en.wikipedia.org/wiki/Carnival_of_Venice#Bauta) is a productive, generic toolset and python library to build image segmentation systems with minimal effort.

-Bauta is based on a Deep Neural network that implements state-of-the-art research for image segmentation using *data augmentation*.

-(TODO: List research papers)

-* Lin, Tsung-Yi & Goyal, Priya & Girshick, Ross & He, Kaiming & Dollár, Piotr.
-(2017).
-[Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002)

-* He, Kaiming & Zhang, Xiangyu & Ren, Shaoqing & Sun, Jian.
-(2015).
-[Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385) and the Facebook implementation [ResNet training in Torch](https://github.com/facebook/fb.resnet.torch)

 ## Requirements
-The library supports Linux (we used Ubuntu) and Mac OS, and both CPU and GPU.
+The library supports Linux (currently only Ubuntu) and Mac OS, and both CPU and GPU.
 You will have to install [anaconda](https://conda.io/miniconda.html).
 To know which anaconda you shall install you should check the default python version you have on your system by running
 ```
 python --version
 ```
 That command should be *3.6.w* version as previous versions might work, but they have not been tested.
 Depending on that you will have to install the correct version of anaconda.
 If you do not have an initial python install on your system then you will have to install python first.

 ## Setup
-To install bauta and set up the environment simply run
+To install Bauta and set up the environment simply run
 ```
 ./install.sh
 ```
 This will create the environment `conda`.
 It is important that you have the correct environment enabled for all the time you use *bauta* as otherwise you will only get python errors.
 To activate the environment run:
 ```
 conda activate bauta